Coder-RD/SQL-Challenge/README.md

 - 🔹 Numerical Filtering
 - 🔹 Decimal Rounding
 - 🔹 DB2 SQL
-- 🔹 Geographic Data Analysis

 ### 💡 Key Concept

-The **Weather Observation Station 14** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that satisfies the given condition.
+The **Weather Observation Station 14** challenge focuses on finding the greatest value of `LAT_N` from the `STATION` table that satisfies the required condition.

 The resulting value is rounded to the required decimal places.